Thomas Hand (Irish republican): Legacy

-In the late 1940s a street in his hometown of Skerries, Dublin was named after him.
+In the late 1940s a street in his hometown of Skerries, County Dublin was named after him.

 In September 2005 a plaque was unveiled on Baltrasna Lane where he had lived by his niece, Molly Wherity.
 The Hand, MacGowan and Sherlock memorial in his place of burial, Baldungan Castle cemetery, is named after and dedicated to him.

 On 23 April 2016 a tree was planted in honour of Hand and two others in Skerries Harps GAA clubhouse.